andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

 The reforms lead to almost across the board marginal tax rate (MTR) increases, the largest of which are seen at the lower end of the income spectrum.
-The bottom quarter of earners see their marginal net-of-tax rate $(1 - MTR)$ decrease by $17$ percentage points for both primary and secondary earners.\footnote{Author’s calculations using OSPC Tax-Calculator.}
+Primary earners in the lowest income percentile experience an average net-of-tax rate $(1 - MTR)$ increase from \bpbn{} to \bprn{}, or \bpvn{}.
+These individuals have increased income from the UBI, raising their MTR substantially.
+This has a smoothing effect on the MTR rate path, removing notches present in the current system.
+These notches can cause disincentives to work, as additional labor income may cause the loss of other benefits.
+A great benefit of these reforms are the removal of these effects.
+Those in the top income percentile experience a less dramatic change, with their MTR increasing by an average \bpvx{}.
+There is a similar pattern for secondary income earners.
+Those in the lowest income percentile experience a \bsvn{} change in their MTR, while those in the highest income percentile experience a \bsvx{} change in their MTR.\ospc These results are shown in figures \ref{figure:b3},  \ref{figure:b4}, and \ref{figure:b5}.

 \begin{figure}[H]
 \centering